elvismalope/fc-git-crash-course/README.md

 This is a repository used to follow the crash course for Git and GitHub for Beginners - Crash Course.

 You can checkout the [course](https://youtu.be/RGOj5yH7evk) on Youtube.

+## Chaning the file Locally

+Updating the file from my local machine windows.